MaximumOctopus/FlightSimAdventureCreator/portable/readme_gui.txt

-    custom_aircraft.txt        a list of third party aircraft you own. editing instructions can be found inside default_aircraft.txt       a list of every aircraft that comes with MSFS and its various versions favourites.txt             store a list of your favourite airports (the ICAO code) in here fcas.csv                   airport data, this is a special version of ourairports.com's airport.csv which is limited to MSFS airports
+    custom_aircraft.txt        a list of third party aircraft you own. editing instructions can be found inside default_aircraft.txt       a list of every aircraft that comes with MSFS and its various versions favourites.txt             store a list of your favourite airports (the ICAO code) in here fsac.csv                   airport data, this is a special version of ourairports.com's airport.csv which is limited to MSFS airports
     FSAC.exe                   command-line version
     FSAC_GUI.exe               the GUI version
     jobs.txt                   contains everything the application needs to generate jobs for your next flight